MatthiasLHK/CS2101UG/docs/index.md

 * _**Tips :**_ If you accidentally cleared the whole module list, you can always use the `undo` command to restore the module list.

-#### What is an Assignment ? : `Assignment`
+#### What is an Assignment ? : `Assignment` (Joshua)
-Each assignment is stored under a module and represents the cumulative results achieved for that module.
+Each assignment is stored under a module and represents the results for the graded assignments for that module.
 Your assignments will contain the following fields:

 * **`ASSIGNMENT_NAME`**